kmfeng/apkextract/README.md

 Inspired by [apk2gold](https://github.com/lxdvs/apk2gold), except with a very unorginal name.
 This is essentially a wrapper around a few Android apk extraction tools for OSX/Linux.

-## Why not use apk2gold?

-They are very similar but I wanted one python script to act as a wrapper.
-There is nothing wrong with apk2gold, but I want to expand on extraction/recompilation down the road.

 ## Requirements

 * Unix/Linux/OSX